-- 1. Prohibit building on steep slopes. - 2.
-Encourage landowners along the Logan River to preserve the riparian vegetation along the river, including the over story (trees) and the under story (shrubs, etc.) - 3.
-Encourage landowners along the Logan River to remove concrete and asphalt riprap from the riverbank and replace it with native trees and shrubs. - 4.
-Require structures to be set back at least 30 feet from the Logan River. - 5.
-View jurisdictional wetlands as an opportunity for wetland preservation.
-Educate developers of the need to comply with the Clean Water Act when planning developments in wetlands. - 2.4.7 Goal: Establish an urban forestry program.
+1. Prohibit building on steep slopes.

+2. Encourage landowners along the Logan River to preserve the riparian vegetation along the river, including the over story (trees) and the under story (shrubs, etc.)

+3. Encourage landowners along the Logan River to remove concrete and asphalt riprap from the riverbank and replace it with native trees and shrubs.

+4. Require structures to be set back at least 30 50 feet from the Logan River.

+5. View jurisdictional wetlands as an opportunity for wetland preservation.
+Educate developers of the need to comply with the Clean Water Act when planning developments in wetlands.

+6. Develop a policy to maintain habitat protection, destruction or removal of native trees lining the riverbank. -Only whenin the event that a tree has been determined to be a hazard by a certified arborist, shall removal be permitted.
+This is to ensure any future development of the area will not devoid the riverbanks of native trees and vegetation.

+2.4.7 Goal: Establish an urban forestry program.

-- 1. Retain the street tree ordinance.
-This is a work and action plan that provides clear guidance for planting, maintaining, and removing of trees from streets, parks and other public places. - 2.
-Apply for Tree City USA, proclaim Arbor Day in River Heights, (National Arbor Day is the last Friday in April) and plant some new trees. - 3.
-The city budget should allow, through assessment or donation, \$2.00 per capita for urban forestry. - 4.
-The city should encourage residents to replace trash noxious trees with better quality trees. - 5.
-Developers of new areas need to adhere to the green space guidelines for new developments. - 2.4.8 Goal: Plan pedestrian and bicycle paths.
+1. Retain the street tree ordinance.
+This is a work and action plan that provides clear guidance for planting, maintaining, and removing of trees from streets, parks and other public places.

+2. Apply for Tree City USA, proclaim Arbor Day in River Heights, (National Arbor Day is the last Friday in April) and plant some new trees.

+3. The city budget should allow, through assessment or donation, \$2.00 per capita for urban forestry.

+4. The city should encourage residents to replace trash noxious trees with better quality trees.

+5. Developers of new areas need to adhere to the green space guidelines for new developments.

+2.4.8 Goal: Plan pedestrian and bicycle paths.

-- 1. Ensure safe pedestrian traffic to and from River Heights Elementary School and other traffic crossing zones. - 2.
-Plan for a pedestrian/bicycle path where possible. - 3.
-Require that pedestrian and bicycle movement across any new or existing roads be central to the design of any new or improvement road projects. - 4.
-Plan for future trails commencing at the corner of 600 East and River Heights Boulevard, eventually connecting to Temple View Drive, Denzil Stewart Nature Park and beyond. - 5.
-Comply with Title II standards of the Americans with Disabilities Act concerning sidewalk accessibility design standards. - a.
-Assess ADA sidewalk deficiencies within the City. - b.
-Create a plan and project priority list for sidewalk rehabilitation and new construction. - c.
+1. Ensure safe pedestrian traffic to and from River Heights Elementary School and other traffic crossing zones.

+2. Plan for a pedestrian/bicycle path where possible.

+3. Require that pedestrian and bicycle movement across any new or existing roads be central to the design of any new or improvement road projects.

+4. Plan for future trails commencing at the corner of 600 East and River Heights Boulevard, eventually connecting to Temple View Drive, Denzil Stewart Nature Park and beyond.

+5. Comply with Title II standards of the Americans with Disabilities Act concerning sidewalk accessibility design standards.

+a.
+Assess ADA sidewalk deficiencies within the City.

+b.
+Create a plan and project priority list for sidewalk rehabilitation and new construction.

+c.
 Establish a reasonable timeline for achieving ADA compliant upgrades to sidewalk infrastructure.

-2.4.9 Goal: Plan for a small commercial zone.
+2.4.9 Goal: Preserve Plan for a small commercial zone.

-Policies:
+PolicStrategies: